Vermont Roads - VT 11/US 5/VT 30

 All of these shields are older, and may predate Vermont's adoption of the green state route shield.
 If not, then all of the routes in Manchester are town-maintained.

-VT 11 EB, same location, and the curly 9 and 6 give away that these have all been old-font shields.
+EB (left and right) at the beginning of VT 106.
+The curly 9 and 6 give away that these are all old-font shields.

 VT 11 EB/US 5 NB just shy of New Hampshire.
 First some more old-font shields, and then a pair of "N.H."
 Vermont shields.